SimpleDataLabsInc/prophecy-docs/docs/index.md

 ---
 sidebar_position: 1
-title: Prophecy - Low Code Data Engineering
+title: Prophecy Data Transformation Copilot
 sidebar_label: Prophecy
 ---

-Prophecy's Data Transformation Copilot is designed to enable all users to be productive with data engineering.
+Prophecy's Copilot is designed to enable all users to be productive with data engineering.
 It also replaces legacy ETL products.
 Following are the primary pillars of Prophecy Copilot:

 ## Visual Interface